Interactive Audiovisual Experience

 This project began with the prompt to create an interactive audiovisual experience in Unity and ChucK to display at a student expo at the end of the class.

-My initial brainstorm was immediately inspired by 'Homage to the Square', a collection of conceptual artworks by Bauhaus professor Josef Albers in the 1960s.
+My favorite brainstorm, however, took inspiration from 'Homage to the Square', a collection of conceptual artworks created by Bauhaus professor Josef Albers in the 1960s.

 As I developed my first prototype, I decided to forgo keyboard and mouse input and instead focus on webcam input- blurring the boundary between user and screen to help facilitate a seamless experience.